BrendaG04/CarEstimatorProject/README.md

 # 💰 CarEstimator

-Project takes in dummy data to give an estimated car price based on car fuel type, model, make and mileage.
+Project takes in dummy data to give an estimated car price based on car fuel type, model, make, year and mileage.

 ## Programming Principles: